jobovy/AST1430-grad-cosmology/README.md

-# AST1430
+# AST1430-grad-cosmology
-Materials related to AST1430 at the University of Toronto
+Materials related to the graduate Cosmology course AST1430 at the University of Toronto

 ## Table of Contents